Learn how to enjoy classical music from the Kanagawa Philharmonic Orchestra's Music Director

 -I'm looking forward to it!

-Sakakibara: I think most people start by looking for a memorable song or a performer they're interested in, but I have another suggestion.
-Start by getting interested in the concert hall.
-If you come to like the music hall, I think you'll enjoy it even more.
+Sakakibara: I think most people start with a memorable song or a performer they're interested in, but I have another suggestion.
+Start with an interest in getting to know the hall.
+I think you'll enjoy it even more if you develop an interest in music halls.

 Sakakibara: The Kanagawa Philharmonic Orchestra mainly performs in three halls in the prefecture: Yokohama Minato Mirai Hall, Kanagawa Prefectural Hall, and Kanagawa Prefectural Music Hall.
 Each of these halls is wonderful.